 In a few weeks, my twins turn 13 years old.
-We’re making the hard turn from children to adolescents, and I must admit I’m terrified (partly because I remember what I was like as a 13-year old!).
+We’re making the hard turn from children to adolescents, and I must admit I’m terrified (partly because I remember what I was like as a 13-year-old!).
 As I think back on almost 13 years as a dad, I recognize and acknowledge plenty of good parenting, but also a good amount of mistakes along the way.

 Solution: Create cleaner lines between work life and home life.

-2. The Hurtful Things I’ve Said.
+2. Saying Hurtful Things

 Comparison is a game you and I will never win.
 Whether we compare our kids to other kids or the way we parent to the ways others parent, we can’t compete.
 When we do, we either become prideful or insecure.
 Along the same lines, I’ve regretted comparing my kids to each other.
 I get frustrated when one does better than the other in academics, athletics, or behavior.

-5. Responding as they respond.
+5. Responding as They Respond

 Solution: Act like a 44-year-old, not a 4-year-old.